basho-labs/the-basho-community/CONTRIBUTING-basho-labs.md

 ## How-to contribute

+## How-to contribute to the .NET client
 Basho Labs repos survive because of community contribution.
 Here’s how to get started.

+**_IMPORTANT_**: This is an open source project licensed under the Apache 2.0 License.
+We encourage contributions to the project from the community.
+We ask that you keep in mind these considerations when planning your contribution.

+* Whether your contribution is for a bug fix or a feature request, **create an [Issue](https://github.com/basho/LINK TODO LINK/issues)** and let us know what you are thinking.
+* **For bugs**, if you have already found a fix, feel free to submit a Pull Request referencing the Issue you created.
+* **For feature requests**, we want to improve upon the library incrementally which means small changes at a time.
+In order ensure your PR can be reviewed in a timely manner, please keep PRs small, e.g. <10 files and <500 lines changed.
+If you think this is unrealistic, then mention that within the Issue and we can discuss it.

+Once you're ready to contribute code back to this repo, start with these steps:

 * Fork the appropriate sub-projects that are affected by your change
 * Create a topic branch for your change and checkout that branch